 Best Mr. & Mrs.: Royce Leather Popular Luggage Tag

 Whether you need a Mr. and Mr., Mrs. and Mr., or Mrs. and Mrs. — or simple “His” and “Hers” options — Royce Leather has the tag set for you.
 The tags come in a variety of colors, from standard black and brown to brighter tones of purple, orange, hot pink, red, and white.
 The leather is high-quality Nappa, and each has a privacy flap to protect contact and address information from prying (or simply unnecessary) eyes.
 Some customers say that they’re not sure that the leather strap connecting the tag to the bag will hold up but it can easily be replaced with a stainless-steel tie before heading out on your trip.

 Best in Bulk: TravelMore Luggage Tags For Suitcases

-For about $1.56 each — if you do the math — this bulk pack of luggage tags is an excellent deal.
-They hold up with use, too: They’re made from durable PVC silicone that can bend without breaking and can go through all sorts of rough handling during travel without getting scratched, torn, or otherwise damaged.
+This bulk pack of luggage tags is an excellent deal, as they hold up with use: They’re made from durable PVC silicone that can bend without breaking and can go through all sorts of rough handling during travel without getting scratched, torn, or otherwise damaged.
 We love the bright colors for group travel —the better to keep everyone’s luggage easily grouped — and for families on the go, thanks to how easy the tags are to spot from baggage carousels or overhead compartments.
 Although the quality does feel slightly inexpensive compared to others on our list, according to customers, they’re actually really durable, even after multiple trips.
 Some users also report that they’re a bit hard to open, but if you’re not changing tags frequently, the tightness of the label actually does wonders keeping rain and other inclement weather out of the sleeve — and stops water from ruining the writing on the label.